Further requirements for applicants

 Only in exceptional circumstances is one quotation acceptable and it must meet the criteria set out below.

-The below quotations table form must also be completed for all applications with actual cost items, summarising the quotes information.
+The quotations table below must also be completed for all applications with actual cost items, summarising the quotes information.

-Any applications with actual cost items not supported by this form will not be progressed past the assessment stage.
+Actual cost items which are not supported by the required written quotations and are not detailed in this quotations table will not progress past the assessment stage.

 You should ask all suppliers to quote on a clear specification so that quotes can be compared on a like-for-like basis.
 The quotes must refer to this specification.
 You must provide a copy of the specification with your application.